 Landmarks & Architecture

-Punta Cana Family Catamaran Cruise USD 65 combines historic façades with modern silhouettes.
+Visit Polignano a Mare from Bari with a Guide USD 118 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.